 Logging is configured under the logging section of the configuration, which is a list of logger objects.
 Unless you want to configure logging differently for different systems, a single logger object is enough.
 Each logger object is associated with a logging level stored in the level property and has a set of logging handlers that are actually responsible for handling the actual logging records.
-ReFrame's output is performed through the logging mechanism, meaning that if you don't specify any logging handler, you will not get any output from ReFrame!
-The handlers property of the logger object holds the actual handlers.
-Notice that you can use multiple handlers at the same time, which enables you to feed ReFrame's output to different sinks and at different verbosity levels.
+ReFrame's output is performed through its logging mechanism and that's why there is the special handlers\$ property.
+The handler defined in this property, in the builtin configuration shown here, defines how exactly the output of ReFrame will be printed.
+You will not have to override this in your configuration files, unless you really need to change how ReFrame's output look like.

+As a user you might need to override the handlers property to define different sinks for ReFrame logs and/or output using different verbosity levels.
+Note that you can use multiple handlers at the same time.
 All handler objects share a set of common properties.
 These are the following: